Riobamba: 20th century to present

 The Monumental Raúl Dávalos, a 13,000-person capacity bullring, opened here in 1952.
 In 2011 the nation voted by referendum to prohibit matadors killing the bulls in such corridas, a policy also followed by Portugal.
 This has resulted in a dramatic decline in related tourism, with a substantial loss in revenues, especially in Quito.

 On 20 November 2002, seven people were killed and hundreds wounded from a series of explosions at the munitions depot at the Galapagos Brigade arsenal in Riobamba.
 Such was the force of the explosion that many residents said they first thought there had been an earthquake or volcanic eruption.
 Windows were blown out more than 1.5 kilometres from the arsenal, and many of the injured suffered lacerations from flying shards of glass.

 According to Colonel Arturo Cadena, a military spokesman in Quito, the initial explosion occurred during maintenance work inside the dump.
 In April 2003, the army published its final investigatory report of the explosion.
 It concluded that the Santa Barbara munitions factory was directly responsible for the explosion, which the army classified as an accident.

 Geography

 Riobamba is located in the center of the country in the sierra region, in close proximity to the Chimborazo volcano.
 Like many cities in Ecuador, Riobamba has a near constant temperature year-round, with a wet and dry season.
 Its altitude (2754 m) and closeness to Chimborazo give the city a cool climate year-round, with temperatures averaging between 23 °C and 14 °C.

+Climate

 Economy

 The economy of the city is based on the agricultural production of the surrounding local populations.
 Riobamba is also an important trade center of cattle-ranching.
 The city has an open-air market where indigenous artisans display and sell their wares.
-They make products such as handwoven as textiles, handicrafts, leather goods, beer, and dairy products.
+They make products such as handwoven textiles, handicrafts, leather goods, beer, and dairy products.

 Education

-Universities include Universidad Nacional de Chimborazo, Escuela Superior Politecnica de Chimborazo which is the best in the city, Universidad Politécnica Salesiana, Universidad San Francisco de Quito, and Instituto Tecnologico superior Isabel de Godin.
+Universities include Universidad Nacional de Chimborazo, Escuela Superior Politecnica de Chimborazo, Universidad Politécnica Salesiana, Universidad San Francisco de Quito, and Instituto Tecnologico superior Isabel de Godin.